GGP1/kure/README.md

 > A secure password is one you can't remember.

 While this briefly explains why you should use a password manager, we all need at least one password to encrypt/decrypt all the others, this is why it is crucial that you choose a **strong master password** to make it as hard as possible to guess.
-You should **avoid** choosing one that contains words that can be found in a dictionary.
+You should **avoid** choosing words that can be found in a dictionary.
 Forget putting names or dates of birth.

 A good password is a random combination of upper and lower case letters, numbers and special characters.
 We recommend choosing a password/passphrase consisting of 20 or more characters (the longer, the better).

+Make sure you don't forget it as you will lose access to your data.

 ### Secret sharing